ebagdasa/propaganda_as_a_service/README.md

 ## Ethical Statement

 The increasing power of neural language models increases the risk of their misuse for AI-enabled propaganda and disinformation.
-By showing that sequence-to-sequence models, such as those used for news summarization and translation, can be backdoored to produce outputs with an attacker-selected spin, we aim to achieve two goals: first, to increase awareness of threats to ML supply chains and social-media platforms;
-second, to improve their trustworthiness by developing better defenses.
+Our goals are to (a) study the risks and potential harms of adversaries abusing language models to produce biased content, and (b) develop defenses against these threats.
+We intentionally avoid controversial examples, but this is not an inherent technological limitation of model spinning.

 ## Repo details